woodpecker-ci/woodpecker/docs/docs/91-migrations.md

 - Pipelines without a config file will now be skipped instead of failing
 - Removed implicitly defined `regcred` image pull secret name.
 Set it explicitly via `WOODPECKER_BACKEND_K8S_PULL_SECRET_NAMES`
 - Deprecated `includes` and `excludes` support from **event** filter
-- Deprecated uppercasing all secret env vars, instead, the value of the `secrets` property is used.
+- Removed uppercasing all secret env vars, instead, the value of the `secrets` property is used.
 [Read more](./20-usage/40-secrets.md#use-secrets-in-commands)
 - Removed alternative names for secrets, use `environment` with `from_secret`
 - Deprecated slice definition for env vars
 - Deprecated `environment` filter, use `when.evaluate`